MissMendonca/restaurant_seasons/README.md

 ii. iframe Booking system - Allows a user to book a table;

 !!!
-Attention I have not created the iframe Booking system present in my website.
+Attention: I have not created the iframe Booking system present in my website.
 The openTable iframe was taken from "Dinner by Heston Blumenthal" website!!!!

-iii.Shows a list of the upcoming events taking place in the restaurant ;
+iii.Events.html page - Shows a list of the upcoming events taking place in the restaurant
+        Bootstrap cards- The bootstrap card displays information regarding the date of the event as well as the Artist's name and picture.

 iv.
 Provides Historic information about the restaurant and the staff;